 HPV Infection and Cervical Cancer

 (HPV) Human Papillomavirus infection is a sexually transmitted infection that affects the reproductive parts of both men and women.
 About 90% of HPV is harmless which lingers for only about 2 months and clears by 2 years.
-But, some HPV can progress and cause cervical cancer (More about HPV and Cervical Cancer Prevention in Nepal later).
+But, some HPV can progress and cause cervical cancer (More on this later).

-It has led to many infectious cases, and in the worst cases, even death, in Nepal as well as the whole world.
+It has lead to many infectious cases, and in worst cases, even death, in Nepal as well as the whole world.
 So, it is crucial for us to understand, What it is?
 How is it transmitted?
 And other information related to it.

 Relationship between HPV and Cervical Cancer